Milligosh/E-Commerce/README.md

 ## Features

-- User registration and authentication
+- User registration, authentication and authorization
 - Email verification with OTP
 - Admin creation and management
 - Product and category management
 - Token blacklisting for enhanced security
+- Rating system for products

 ## Technologies Used